josethomazini/jupyter/README.md

 JUPYTER_HASH=argon2:$argon2id$v=19$m=10240,t=10,p=8$xxFDz55TKfPsfzF6juFXPg\$WHN5ZiUVw7xj2doX9RS/IA
 ```

+That file must be out of the container, into the volume folder named **secret**.

-Exit the python shell and the container, and it will be terminated.
+Exit the python shell and the container, and the last will be terminated.

 ## Create the real container